Loading...

 sudo chage -M 30 expiringuser

-The max age controls how long a password can remain valid before the user is forced to change it.
+Maximum age controls how long a password can remain valid before the user must change it.

 Command